-It is used on a bill of exchange and it indicated that maturity of the bill will be calculated at a fixed period after the date on the bill.
+It is used on a bill of exchange and it indicated that the maturity of the bill will be calculated at a fixed period after the date on the bill.

 This means that the due date of the bill is to be counted at a specified period from the date of presentation of the bill to the drawee.

 It is a list of items proposed to be discussed at a forthcoming meeting.
-Generally it is notified to the members to be present at the meeting before the date of the meeting.
+Generally, it is notified to the members to be present at the meeting before the date of the meeting.

 All Rights Reserved

 This is printed intimation in literary work.
-With this few words printed in books, the publishers or the writers as the case may be, notify that they reserve all sorts of legal rights as regards alteration, addition, translation, reproduction, etc. of a literary work.
-Along when there is no space on a Bill of -Exchange for making further endorsements, a slip of paper is attached to the bill for the purpose.
+With these few words printed in books, the publishers or the writers as the case may be, notify that they reserve all sorts of legal rights as regards alteration, addition, translation, reproduction, etc. of a literary work.
+Along with when there is no space on a Bill of -Exchange for making further endorsements, a slip of paper is attached to the bill for the purpose.
 This slip is known as an “Along.”
 This is a part and parcel of the original bill.

-Amalgamation is a combination of two or more independent business organizations carrying on business of a like nature into a joint one and thus forming a new company.
+Amalgamation is a combination of two or more independent business organizations carrying on the business of a like nature into a joint one and thus forming a new company.

 It is a payment made to the insured annually.
-When an insured under a life policy elects to receive the payment from the life insurance company at a specified rate through out his life or for some fixed number of years, the sum of money (i.e. stated yearly sum) thus received annually instead of a lump amount is known as an annuity.
+When an insured under a life policy elects to receive the payment from the life insurance company at a specified rate throughout his life or for some fixed number of years, the sum of money (i.e. stated yearly sum) thus received annually instead of a lump amount is known as an annuity.

-This is a check, which bears a back date i.e. a date earlier than that on this it is drawn.
+This is a check, which bears a backdate i.e. a date earlier than that on this, it is drawn.
 For example, a check is drawn on the 10th of July 2000 but if the date is written as the 1st of July 2000, then it will be called an Antedated Check.

-It is an operation in which a .person buys goods in one (cheaper) market and sells in another (dearer) market in order to make profit out of the price difference.
+It is an operation in which a .person buys goods in one (cheaper) market and sells in another (dearer) market in order to make a profit out of the price difference.